 Cape Reinga, Northland: Our Northernmost Recommendation

 Cape Reinga is where the Tasman Sea meets the Pacific Ocean; that meeting is just as rough as it is breathtaking.
-You can walk different paths in the national park, photograph the infamous lighthouse, collect some Vitamin D, and be the outdoorsy Kiwi you always wanted to be.
+You can walk different trails, photograph the famous lighthouse, collect some Vitamin D, and be the outdoorsy Kiwi you always wanted to be.

 To get to the cape, you can easily drive yourself or join a fun-filled day trip (which includes sandboarding and a whizz along 90 Mile Beach.
 If a day of hiking and absorbing the views is not enough for you though, you can even choose to go camping in the area.
 They say views of sunrise are worth millions!